Hybrid Diploma in Social Innovation

 Kick off your Diploma in Social Innovation with an intensive, face-to-face workshop at the beautiful University for Peace.
 Join colleagues and like-minded changemakers from around the world to gather momentum for your Diploma at one of our short-term, onsite seminars.
 Your visit will also allow you to get to know us at the Centre so that we’ll have the basis for a relationship throughout the rest of the program.

-Choose an upcoming workshop at the University for Peace to kick off your experience in the Diploma program.
-The next opportunities to begin your Hybrid Diploma are:
+Choose an upcoming workshop at the University for Peace to kick off your experience in the Diploma program:

 After the onsite workshop in Costa Rica, return home and choose 4 additional online courses to complete within an 18-month period of time to earn your Diploma in Social Innovation.